-Yukon College Library’s main collection consists of more than 39,000 volumes, as well as e-books, maps, DVDs, videos, CDs, and CD-ROMs.
-Subject emphases include environmental studies, First Nations studies, northern studies and women’s studies.
+Yukon College Library’s collection consists of more than 40,000 volumes, ranging from books, e-books, maps, DVDs, videos, CDs, and CD-ROMs.
+Subjects include environmental studies, First Nations studies, northern studies and women’s studies.
 The reference collection houses encyclopedias, atlases, dictionaries, and other reference works.
 Items from the reference collection cannot be borrowed.

-The library also subscribes to about 350 periodicals in print, not to mention many more online through article databases such as Academic Search Premier, PsycARTICLES, ERIC, and more.
+The library also subscribes to periodicals in print, not to mention many more online through article databases such as Academic Search Complete, PsycARTICLES, ERIC, and more.
 These databases cover a variety of subject areas and can be accessed from any networked Yukon College computer or from home (current library patrons only).
 Please refer to the Resources section of the library’s website to learn more.

 Looking for a place to study alone, with colleagues, or simply get a rest?
-We have bright and ample spaces, not to mention a Group Study Room where you can work in groups, preview videos, or work on your laptop more comfortably.
+We have bright and ample spaces, not to mention a Preview Room where you can work in groups, view videos, or work on your laptop more comfortably.

 Yukon College Library is part of IT & Learning Commons (ITLC).
 Check the ITLC page for more information on this division.

 Come and meet our library team!
 We will be happy to assist you finding and using information appropriately.
 Check our Student Help and Guides section to know more.